futomi/node-echonet-lite/README.md

 ---------------------------------------
 ## <a id="Release-Note">Release Note</a>

+* v0.2.2 (2018-04-25)
+  * Improved the device discovery.
+In this version, all available network interfaces are joined to a multicast group, so that all ECHONET Lite devices in the local network are sure to be discovered.
+  * Implemented the parameter `netif` for specifying a network interface in the `EchonetLite` constructor.

 * v0.2.1 (2018-04-01)
   * Improved the device discovery.
 The previous version could not discover some ECHONET Lite devices if the `startDiscovery()` method was called more than once.